ThisIsntTheWay/cs_conway_gol/README.md

 An implementation of Conway's Game Of Life as a WinForms application in C#.

 Has the following features:
-- Board sizes up to 100x100.
+- Simulation of board sizes up to 100x100px.
 - Random board generation.
+   - Using the advanced algorithm "Random()"
-- (Persistent) customization.
+- (Persistent) customization options:
-   - Simulation speed
-   - Render speed
+   - Speed of simulaion
+   - Speed of renderer
-   - Grid
+   - Grid rendering
-- On-the-fly board customization.
+- On-the-fly board mutation.

 Config files are saved as .json in the binary root directory.